 Academy Sports and Outdoors, Inc. (ASO) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had lost 11.13% in the past month.
-In that same time, the Consumer Discretionary sector lost 1.26%, while the S&P 500 gained 0.85%.
+Heading into today, shares of the company had lost 19.27% over the past month, lagging the Consumer Discretionary sector's loss of 1.9% and the S&P 500's gain of 1.07% in that time.

-Investors will be hoping for strength from Academy Sports and Outdoors, Inc. as it approaches its next earnings release.
-In that report, analysts expect Academy Sports and Outdoors, Inc. to post earnings of $1.61 per share.
-This would mark a year-over-year decline of 6.94%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.45 billion, down 1.01% from the year-ago period.
+Wall Street will be looking for positivity from Academy Sports and Outdoors, Inc. as it approaches its next earnings report date.
+On that day, Academy Sports and Outdoors, Inc. is projected to report earnings of $1.61 per share, which would represent a year-over-year decline of 6.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.45 billion, down 1.01% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.61 per share and revenue of $6.65 billion, which would represent changes of -1.17% and +3.95%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Academy Sports and Outdoors, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Academy Sports and Outdoors, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Academy Sports and Outdoors, Inc. currently has a Zacks Rank of #3 (Hold).
+Academy Sports and Outdoors, Inc. is currently sporting a Zacks Rank of #3 (Hold).

 The Leisure and Recreation Products industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 119, which puts it in the top 48% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 33% of all 250+ industries.